-- 4.1 Students are required to obtain letter grades in all DNP courses with the exception of specified scholarship, lab and practicum courses. - 4.2 Students are required to achieve a grade of C or better in STAT 621.
-Failure to obtain a grade of C or better will result in dismissal from the program. - 4.3 Students may earn only one grade lower than a B-in any graded NURS or HSCI course.
+- 4.2 Students are required to obtain letter grades in all DNP courses with the exception of specified scholarship, lab and practicum courses. - 4.3 Students are required to achieve a grade of C or better in STAT 621.
+Failure to obtain a grade of C or better will result in dismissal from the program. - 4.4 Students may earn only one grade lower than a B-in any graded NURS or HSCI course.
 This limit includes withdrawal from a course and a "No Credit" in a Pass/Fail course.
-A second grade in a NURS or HSCI course Lower than a B- will result in dismissal from the program. - 4.4 Students must maintain a term and cumulative program GPA of 3.0 or above. - 4.5 Incompletes
+A second grade in a NURS or HSCI course Lower than a B- will result in dismissal from the program. - 4.5 Students must maintain cumulative program GPA of 3.0 or above.

+4.6 Incompletes

-Per University policy, a grade of 'incomplete' may be granted at the discretion of faculty if significant progress has been made in the course.
-Students should consult with their faculty to request a grade of 'incomplete'.
-A grade of 'incomplete' may affect progression in the program.
+An incomplete grade may be granted at the discretion of faculty if significant progress has been made in the course.
+Students should consult with their faculty if they desire an incomplete and may be required to submit a CNHS Petition.
+Students should be aware of the university grading policy for incomplete grades and how an incomplete grade might affect their progression in the program.